Alberto Fernndez will meet Vladimir Putin in Russia and Xi Jinping in China - ExBulletin

 Alberto Fernndez will meet Vladimir Putin in Russia and Xi Jinping in China

-This was indicated by high-ranking sources at Casa Rosada, who clarified that it is “a bilateral meeting that I was waiting and will be around vaccine collaboration.
+This was indicated by high-ranking sources at Casa Rosada, who clarified that this is a bilateral meeting that I was waiting and talk about vaccine collaboration.

 In addition, they clarified that Fernndez and Putin will talk about issues related to investments and collaboration in science and topics of common interest.

-the last contact of Fernndez and Putin was last november.
-They spoke by telephone for 30 minutes and, according to the Foreign Office, underlined “the cooperation between the two nations in the face of the challenge of the pandemic”.
+the last contact of Fernández and Putin was last november.
+They spoke on the phone for 30 minutes and, according to the Foreign Ministry, stressed the cooperation between the two nations in the face of the challenge of the pandemic.

 The presidents had planned to meet at the G20 meeting last October in Rome, but the bilateral meeting could not take place due to scheduling problems.

-After meeting Putin on February 3 in Moscow, Alberto Fernndez will travel to China the next day, where he will participate in the opening of the Beijing Winter Olympics in 2022.
-On February 5, he plans to meet the Chinese President, Xi Jinping.
+After meeting Putin on February 3 in Moscow, Alberto Fernndez will travel to China the next day, where he will participate in the opening of the 2022 Beijing Winter Olympics.
+On February 5, he plans to meet with the Chinese President, Xi Jinping.

 Sources